St Etheldreda's Church, Ely: Shrine of St Etheldreda

 The main modern shrine of St Etheldreda is located within the Church of St Etheldreda in Ely.
 In medieval England the principal shrine of St Etheldreda was at the Abbey of Ely.
 St Etheldreda was one of the most popular Anglo-Saxon saints and her shrine was one of the five most visited in medieval England.
 An analysis of Shrine offerings during the medieval period, for example, shows her shrine to be a major centre of pilgrimage until the 1520s.

-At the heart of St Etheldreda's cult was the fact that her body was found to be incorrupt, remaining whole and lifelike in the grave, rather than decomposing.
+At the heart of St Etheldreda's cult was that her body was found to be incorrupt, remaining whole and lifelike in the grave, rather than decomposing.
 This was recorded initially by Bede in Bk 4, chp 19 of the History of the English Church thus helping her cult to become established and well known from an early date.

 During the medieval period the Abbeys or Cathedral churches of Durham, Glastonbury, Salisbury, Thetford, Waltham and York all claimed to have relics, or small parts of the body of St Etheldreda.
 It cannot now be confirmed whether these were authentic relics or not, but the nineteenth-century discovery of a relic, recorded below, supports the idea that relics of St Etheldreda may well have been distributed wider than the main shrine.

 Besides the principal relic of the body of St Etheldreda, the cult of St Etheldreda seems to have also involved the distribution of lace necklaces and other objects which were claimed to have been associated with St Etheldreda.
 Records of the visitation of Dr Layton and Dr Leigh in 1536 make reference to cloths for women with sore throats and sore breasts, a comb of St Etheldreda for women with headaches and a ring of St Etheldreda for women seeking relief when 'lying-in' in childbirth.